TacklePika/MemoryGameProject/1README.md

 ### Font Type
 The Montserrat Alternates font is the main font with Sans Serif as the fallback font.
 This font looks fun and informal.
 ### Images
 Images are crucial for a memory game.
 They must be clear and eye-catching to capture children's attention.
 They need to be distinct and easily identifiable so the player can remember them.
+Image size is optimised for viewing across platforms with particular consideration to fit on handheld devices.
+Animal images are chosen for young children which they might already be familiar with.

 ## Wireframe
 ### Desktop